-Pacific Northwest Regional Economic Analysis Project (PNREAP), Shift-Share Analysis of Employment Growth Jackson County, 2010-2017 (data analyzed Nov.
-15, 2018), available at: oregon.reaproject.org/analysis/shift-share/tools/410029/2010/2017/.
-The change in local employment that would have occurred for a specific industry had it grown at the national
+&lt;sup>195 Pacific Northwest Regional Economic Analysis Project (PNREAP), Shift-Share Analysis of Employment Growth Jackson County, 2010-2017 (data analyzed Nov.
+15, 2018), available at: oregover.org/analysis/shift-share/tools/410029/2010/2017/.

 &lt;sup>196 The change in local employment that would have occurred for a specific industry had it grown at the national growth rate of all industries combined.

 The additional gain (or loss) in local employment for a specific industry beyond the national growth and industry